-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following making it knew it was untrue.

 - (1) the Defendant made a false statement or representation in the [record's name]; - (2) to a federally licensed firearms dealer; and - (3) the Defendant knew that the statement or representation was false.